 Zacks Rank less than or equal to 2: No screening is complete without the Zacks Rank, which has proven its worth since inception.
 It is a fundamental truth that stocks with a Zacks Rank #1 (Strong Buy) or 2 (Buy) have always managed to beat adversities and outperform the market.

-Here are five of the 18 stocks that passed the screen:
+Here are our five picks out of the 18 stocks that passed the screen:

-Haverty Furniture Companies, Inc. HVT is a specialty retailer of residential furniture and accessories.
-This Zacks Rank #1 company has an expected year-over-year earnings growth rate of 113.8% for the current year and a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.
+ArcBest provides freight transportation services and solutions.
+This Zacks Rank #2 stock has a Value Score of A. You can see the complete list of today’s Zacks #1 Rank stocks here.

 You can get the rest of the stocks on this list by signing up now for your 2-week free trial to the Research Wizard and start using this screen in your own trading.
 Further, you can also create your own strategies and test them first before taking the investment plunge.